 If you’re on Cycle 3 of the 17 Day Diet, you’ll know wine is allowed during this cycle, so feel free to add in some Marsala wine in this recipe for an even deeper rich flavor.

-This Chicken Lombardy recipe was featured in my Fresh & Clean 17 Spring Challenge and the participants quickly voted this as their favorite!
+This Chicken Lombardy recipe is featured in my Fresh & Clean 17 Cycle 1 Meal Plan that I used for a few years for my annual Spring Challenges and the participants quickly voted this as their favorite!

 And for good reason!